 And the next Google is probably not going to be a better search engine than Google.
 It's going to be the next company that solves those present needs that people have based upon where technology and culture has evolved to.
 And yeah, makes Google obsolete because a search engine is no longer relevant.

-[00:42:55] Connor: That makes a lot of sense.
+Connor: That makes a lot of sense.
 So do you think they'll kill search?
-What do you think about?
+What do you think?

 So the exact criteria of the technology changes over time, but ultimately we as humans need to find solutions and we're going to search for those in some way.

-[00:43:47] John Horn: Yeah.
-That's, that's fascinating.
-And I'm definitely, I'm no expert in understanding how, how that is being built out or how that will work, but it's fascinating to watch sure.
+John Horn: Yeah.
+That's fascinating.
+And I'm definitely, I'm no expert in understanding how that is being built out or how that will work, but it's fascinating to watch sure.

-[00:43:58] Connor: Yeah.
-A hundred percent.
-Well, I guess on the decentralized.
-Do you think, what do you think about like tokenomics and cryptocurrency and in the advertising space?
+Connor: What do you think about like tokenomics and cryptocurrency and in the advertising space?

 Now you can do some advertising, but you have to be very careful and get certificates and so forth and so on.
 So I spent a lot of time working with crypto advertisers on that policy side of things and figuring out how to create awareness of their products, whether that be software related to crypto or, you know, actual cryptocurrencies themselves or things like, you know, we have a client they're a crypto ATM with physical locations and helping people find those locations, lots of really interesting different business models that all pertain to the crypto space in terms of how crypto itself will impact advertising.